-- 37.4.1 Teaching Assistant II, III, and IV responsibilities may include, but are not limited to, the following: - 37.4.1.1 working within 1 or more OCAD U Faculties, directly supervised by 1 or more faculty members with administrative supervision by 1 or more Assistant Deans; - 37.4.1.2 working with Assistant Deans, Chairs, faculty members and other academic staff in support of the University's educational goals and objectives; - 37.4.1.3 meeting these educational goals by assisting with course preparation and delivery, i.e. organizing teaching and learning materials, and other resources, based on curricular outlines provided by a supervising faculty member, or by providing group instruction in specialized techniques: - 37.4.1.4 assisting in the evaluation of student work, using criteria established by the
+37.4.1 Teaching Assistant II, III, and IV responsibilities may include, but are not limited to, the following:

+- 37.4.1.1 Working within 1 or more OCAD U Faculties, directly supervised by 1 or more faculty members with administrative supervision by 1 or more Associate Deans; - 37.4.1.2 Working with Associate Deans, Chairs, faculty members and other academic staff in support of the University's educational goals and objectives; - 37.4.1.3 Meeting these educational goals by assisting with course preparation and delivery, i.e. organizing teaching and learning materials, and other resources, based on curricular outlines provided by a supervising faculty member, or by providing group instruction in specialized techniques; - 37.4.1.4 Assisting in the evaluation of student work, using criteria established by the supervising faculty members; - 37.4.1.5 Supporting students in their learning, i.e. through individual or small group instruction and/or assisting with assignments; - 37.4.1.6 Conducting separately scheduled tutorial classes; - 37.4.1.7 Working with Technicians, class assistants and/or monitors, where relevant, by ensuring the appropriate and safe use of materials, equipment and/or facilities; and - 37.4.1.8 Participating in the provision of a safe and secure environment for all members of the University community and its facilities.

-37.4.1.5 supervising faculty members; supporting students in their learning, i.e. through individual or small group 37.4.1.6 instruction and/or assisting with assignments; conducting separately scheduled tutorial classes; 37.4.1.0 working with Technicians, class assistants and/or monitors, where relevant, 57.4.1.7 by ensuring the appropriate and safe use of materials, equipment and/or facilities; and 37.4.1.8 participating in the provision of a safe and secure environment for all members of the University community and its facilities.
-37.4.2 Teaching A ssistant I and V responsibilities may include, but are not limited to, the following: 37.4.2.1 working within 1 or more OCAD U Faculties, directly supervised by 1 or more faculty members; 37.4.2.2 working with assistant Deans, Chairs, and/or faculty members and other academic staff in support of the University's research goals and objectives; 37.4.2.3 meeting these research goals by assisting with data collection, literature searches, data compilation, processing, entry and analysis, and experimental systems design, fabrication and maintenance; 37.4.2.4 assisting with supervision of research activities in the lab, classroom, and within the field; 37.4.2.5 assisting with preparation of proposals, progress and final reports, and promotion of research activities; 37.4.2.6 providing project coordination, budget management, and administration of research activities; 37.4.2.7 participating in the hiring, scheduling and supervision of Teaching Assistant I (Undergraduate Research Assistant), Class Assistants, and/or Student Monitors, where relevant; 37.4.2.8 working with Technicians, class assistants and/or student monitors, where relevant, by ensuring the appropriate and safe use of materials, equipment and/or facilities; and 37.4.2.9 participating in the provision of a safe and secure environment for all members of the University community and its facilities.
+- 37.4.2 Teaching Assistant I and V responsibilities may include, but are not limited to, the following: - 37.4.2.1 Working within 1 or more OCAD U Faculties, directly supervised by 1 or more faculty members; - 37.4.2.2 Working with Associate Deans, Chairs, and/or faculty members and other academic staff in support of the University's research goals and objectives; - 37.4.2.3 Meeting these research goals by assisting with data collection, literature searches, data compilation, processing, entry and analysis, and experimental systems design, fabrication and maintenance; - 37.4.2.4 Assisting with supervision of research activities in the lab, classroom, and within the field; - 37.4.2.5 Assisting with preparation of proposals, progress and final reports, and promotion of research activities; - 37.4.2.6 Providing project coordination, budget management, and administration of research activities; - 37.4.2.7 Participating in the hiring, scheduling and supervision of Teaching Assistant I (Undergraduate Research Assistant), Class Assistants, and/or Student Monitors, where relevant; - 37.4.2.8 Working with Technicians, class assistants and/or student monitors, where relevant, by ensuring the appropriate and safe use of materials, equipment and/or facilities; and

+37.4.2.9 Participating in the provision of a safe and secure environment for all members of the University community and its facilities.